 Steam locomotive ‘Premier’ was delivered to Lloyds Paper Mill in Sittingbourne in 1905 and has remained at the Railway ever since.

 Over the years a number of modifications have been carried out – improvements and tweaks – that have changed the appearance of the engine since it was first delivered.
-‘Leader’ was the other loco of the original pair and is operational at the Railway now but Premier has been out of service for at least a decade.
+‘Leader’ was the other loco of the original pair and is operational at the Railway now but Premier has been out of service for over 30years.

-Over the last few years, work has been carried out on Premier and many parts removed, some for reuse, some for measuring & replacement and others for scrap because this locomotive is going to be restored to ‘as built’ condition.
+Over the last few years, work has been carried out on Premier and many parts removed, some for reuse, some for measuring & replacement and others for scrap because this locomotive is going to be restored to ‘as built’ condition or as near as we can.

 So what does the boiler do and what are tubes?